-There is a great difference in character between the books of Kings and the books of Chronicles.
-The books of Kings are written before the exile.
-The books of Chronicles are written after the exile.
+There is a great difference in character between the books of the Kings and the books of the Chronicles.
+The books of the Kings are written before the exile.
+The books of the Chronicles are written after the exile.

-In the first book of Kings and the second book of Kings the history is described from the point of view of the responsibility of the kingship, based on the law.
+In the first book of the Kings and the second book of the Kings the history is described from the point of view of the responsibility of the kingship, based on the law.
 There we see the kingship as entrusted to man and through which he is put to the test.
-That means the fall of the kingship, that especially comes before our attention in the books of Kings in the history of the ten tribes.
+That means the fall of the kingship, that especially comes before our attention in the books of the Kings in the history of the ten tribes.
 The judgment consists of the scattering of the ten tribes (722 BC) and having the two tribes (586 BC) carried away into exile.
-After the fall of Israel, the ten tribes, the fall of Judah, the two tribes, is not long in coming, although in Judah there were times of recovery.
+After the fall of Israel (the ten tribes), the fall of Judah (the two tribes), is not long in coming, although in Judah there were times of restoration.

-In the books of Chronicles everything is seen from the view point of God’s counsel, from the side of grace, how God likes to think back to history.
+In the books of the Chronicles everything is seen from the view point of God’s counsel, from the side of grace, a side of history He also wants to show us.
 There the history of the two tribes is described, because there is Jerusalem with the temple as the dwelling place of God.
-In short, in the books of Chronicles we see the priestly side, while the books Kings represent the prophetic side.
+In short, in the books of the Chronicles we see the priestly side, while both the books of the Kings represent the prophetic side.

 The books of the Kings, in which the end of the history of God’s people and then mainly the ten tribes kingdom is described, start with a new development.
 A few things are added to what is already said, but its aim is to introduce the new.
 What is still said of David is to introduce the new king, Solomon.
 We also have this history in the books of the Chronicles.
 In the first book of the Kings we see how Solomon becomes king.
 The dangerous conditions require him to become king quickly.
 There is a lot of acting of people.